 - Report the matter to police

-- If child exploitation material has been shared online, make a report to the eSafety Commissioner who can assist having the content removed.
+- If child abuse material has been shared online, make a report to the eSafety Commissioner who can assist having the content removed.

 Your child’s wellbeing should be your priority, a list of support services is here.